kikithedeveloper/PlanHacker/README.md

   framework does the right thing with some tweakings.
 * CSS: Sprinkled in some custom CSS where Bootstrap just didn't do.
 * HTML: Of course, it's a must, especially with AngularJS.
+* JavaScript: Created functions for event handlers in the calendar.
+* JSON: Parsed, sliced, and modified the data from Firebase.

 ## Deployment